Improved Connections

 There is strong evidence that access to health and social care is the most significant community and family based protective factor available for children from antenatal through to primary school.
 The Improved Service and School Connections project is focused on improving access for families to these supports by co-locating them within schools where families already have connections and are safe spaces, as part of the Community School model.
 Research tells us that integrating services into schools addresses health, welfare and education needs of children and young people more effectively.
 Families can access services early and easily.

-The working group has a broad representation of services including, ACT Libraries, CRCS Family Programs, Canberra Health Services, EACH, Cyclabilities, UnitingCare Kippax Parenting Program, Ginninderry, and University of Canberra.
+The working group has a broad representation of services including, Libraries ACT, CRCS, Canberra Health Services, EACH, UnitingCare Kippax, Yerrabi Yurwang, Ginninderry, and University of Canberra.

 Improved Service and School Connections with Families Working Group